 The National Diversity Awards celebrates the achievements, dedication and hard work of role models, entrepreneurs and community organisations across the equality and diversity sector.

 Professor Kelly has been nominated for the Lifetime Achiever Award which is voted for by the public.
 The award honours an individual who has made significant, innovative and cumulatively outstanding contributions to enhancing the practice of equality and diversity, devoting a major portion of their professional career to the cause.

-Based in the Faculty of Social Sciences and Humanities, Professor Kelly has been teaching and researching violence against women and children for almost thirty years.
+Based in the School of Social Sciences and Humanities, Professor Kelly has been teaching and researching violence against women and children for almost thirty years.
 In 2000 she was awarded a CBE for 'services combating violence against women and children'.